jgallowa07/Spot-Detection/README.md

 for each annotated synapse which has been clicked.
 These images are used both to quantify existing methods, as well as test our own.

-TODO: We should make a script which can will allow the user to make a pixel map of a 32 X 32 image!
-This would be a much better way to quantify, no?

-## DataPrep

-Conceptually, Dataprep is just a plethora of helpful function we use to simulate, train on, and transform data to accomplish the task of spot detection.